 Through the Standards of Business Conduct (http://aka.ms/microsoftethics), Microsoft has established company standards that include ethical business practices and regulatory compliance.
 These standards apply to all Microsoft employees, directors, and officers.
 Similarly, Microsoft expects its suppliers to embrace this commitment to integrity by complying with and training its employees on the Microsoft Supplier Code of Conduct.

 Suppliers and their employees, agents, and subcontractors (collectively referred to as “Suppliers”) must adhere to this Supplier Code of Conduct while conducting business with or on behalf of Microsoft.
 Suppliers must promptly inform their Microsoft contact (or a member of Microsoft management) when any situation develops that causes the Supplier to operate in violation of this Code of Conduct.
 While Microsoft Suppliers are expected to self-monitor and demonstrate their compliance with this Code of Conduct, Microsoft may audit Suppliers or inspect Suppliers’ facilities to confirm compliance.
 Microsoft may require the immediate removal of any Supplier representative(s) or personnel who behave in a manner that is unlawful or inconsistent with this Code of Conduct or any Microsoft policy.
-Compliance with this Code of Conduct, and attending training on this Code of Conduct, as may be offered by Microsoft, is required in addition to any other obligations in any agreement a Supplier may have with Microsoft.
+Compliance with this Code of Conduct, and training on this Code of Conduct, is required in addition to any other obligations in any agreement a Supplier may have with Microsoft.

 Please download and review the full requirements of the standards of conduct that suppliers must follow.
 The terms “vendor” and “supplier” will be used interchangeably.